 Hand and finger infections

-Doctors base the diagnosis of hand and finger infections on an examination and sometimes x-rays.
+Doctors base the diagnosis of hand and finger infections on an examination and sometimes x-rays or other imaging studies.

 Most hand infections are treated with antibiotics taken by mouth or by vein and sometimes surgery.

 Carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is a painful compression (pinching) of the median nerve as it passes through the carpal tunnel in the wrist.
 The cause of most cases of carpal tunnel syndrome is unknown... read more , cubital tunnel syndrome Cubital Tunnel Syndrome Cubital tunnel syndrome is a disorder caused by compression (pinching) of the ulnar nerve at the elbow.
 Repetitive use of the elbow can cause cubital tunnel syndrome.
 Symptoms include numbness... read more , and radial tunnel syndrome Radial Tunnel Syndrome Radial tunnel syndrome is a disorder resulting from compression (pinching) of a branch of the radial nerve in the forearm or back of the arm or at the elbow.
 (See also Overview of Hand Disorders... read more are nerve compression syndromes.
 In these disorders, something, usually bone or connective tissue, presses on a nerve, causing abnormalities of sensation, movement, or both.
 Symptoms of nerve compression syndromes include tingling, pain, loss of sensation, weakness, or a combination.